-No other party disclosed a notifiable holding in the share capital of Syngenta AG in the course of 2012.
+In the course of 2013, no other shareholder disclosed a notifiable holding in the share capital of Syngenta AG.
 Earlier notifications have been fully disclosed in previous Corporate Governance Reports.

-Also, Syngenta has no cross shareholdings exceeding a reciprocal 3 percent of capital or voting rights with any other company.
+Syngenta has no cross shareholdings exceeding a reciprocal 3 percent of capital or voting rights with any other company.

-At December 31, 2012, Syngenta AG itself held 1,387,266 shares in treasury, corresponding to 1.49 percent of the share capital.
+At December 31, 2013, Syngenta AG itself held 1,375,688 shares in treasury, corresponding to 1.48 percent of the share capital.